 The District's Annual Financial Report consists of a series of financial statements and accompanying notes, with the primary focus being on the District as a whole.
 The Statement of Net Position and the Statement of Activities are government-wide financial statements that provide both short-term and long-term information about the District's overall financial status.
 The fund financial statements report ESD #4's operations in more detail by providing information as to how services are financed in the short-term, as well as the remaining available resources for future spending.
 Additionally, the fund financial statements focus on major funds rather than fund types.
 The District has one fund type which is the general fund.
-This fund accounts for property tax revenues and sales tax revenues which are collected monthly by Comal County on behalf of the District.
+This fund accounts for property tax revenues and sales tax revenues which are collected monthly by the State Comptroller's Office on behalf of the District.
 ESD #4 was formed in January 1988 as a subdivision of the State of Texas as an emergency services district under Health and Safety Code 776.
-Effective June 17, 2011, Senate Bill repealed Chapter 776 of the Texas Health & Safety Code and converted all of the emergency services districts operating under Chapter 775.
+Effective June 17, 2011, Senate Bill repealed Chapter 776 of the Texas Health & Safety Code and converted all of the emergency services districts operating under Chapter 776 to districts operating under Chapter 775.